JCKawin/Microplasatic_detector/blueprint.md

     *   Add image capture functionality.
     *   Implement a placeholder for the image analysis.
     *   Display the captured image and analysis results.
+5.  **Implement AI Image Recognition:**
+    *   Update `blueprint.md`: Document the plan for integrating YOLOv5 PyTorch for AI image recognition in the backend and displaying results in the frontend.
+    *   Update `backend/requirements.txt`: Add necessary Python packages: `torch`, `torchvision`, `Pillow`, `flask`, `flask-cors`, and `ultralytics`.
+    *   Implement `backend/app.py`: Set up a Flask server, create an endpoint to receive image data, load the YOLOv5 model, run inference, and return results.
+    *   Install Python Packages: Install the packages listed in `requirements.txt`.
+    *   Modify `src/components/Camera.tsx`: Update the component to send captured image data to the backend.
+    *   Modify `src/components/Results.tsx`: Update the component to display image recognition results from the backend.